Sarah X Dylan: Radio

 Dylan began working for Metro Networks as a traffic reporter for Portland, based at KOTK.
 She began spending her off time with The Rick Emerson Show, eventually being chosen as the producer of the show, after the exit of former producer Christina Carlson.
-She worked along with Executive Producer Matt "F-Matt" Peterson until the sale of KOTK from Fisher Communications to Entercom Communications, and Peterson's promotion.
+She worked along with Executive Producer Matt "F-Matt" Peterson until the sale of KOTK from Fisher Communications to Entercom Communications, and Peterson's promotions.
 She and Emerson had great chemistry on the air, causing her role to slowly morph into a co-host, along with Emerson and newsman Tim Riley.

 When KOTK and KFXX swapped frequencies, Dylan began co-hosting Alternative Mornings on "Alternative Rock" KNRK, which was also owned by Entercom, in addition to her duties on Emerson's show.
 She also hosted segments featuring the promotion of local independent bands, in a recurring piece called "Band-Aid", which aired on both KNRK and KOTK.

-In April 2005, Dylan accepted a position to join the morning news on the local CBS affiliate KOIN as the morning traffic reporter.
+In April 2005, Dylan accepted a position to join the morning news on the local CBS affiliate station KOIN as the morning traffic reporter.
 As a result, she quit the show on KNRK, with a strong desire to remain on Emerson's show.
 As a punitive measure, Entercom fired her from Emerson's show.
 Dylan quickly became a vital member of the KOIN Morning News, and stayed with the show until late 2006.

 In early 2006, Emerson announced a deal to bring his show back to the air.
 Initially, both KOIN and KCMD shared a building, and Dylan had several hours between shows; however over time, the stress of both shows, along with a management change at KOIN caused her to rethink her decisions.
 In September 2006, she left KOIN and began working exclusively for The Rick Emerson Show.

 In early 2009, Dylan partnered with Lisa Wood to host The Punk Show on Sunday nights on KUFO.
 The Punk Show was cancelled in August, and The Rick Emerson Show was cancelled in October 2009.